rotationalio/rotational.io/content/en/blog/2021-12-06-fake-it-when-you-make-it.md

 ## Conclusion

 Testing distributed systems applications is difficult due to the many interdependencies involved and the design of programming languages such as Go.
 In this post, we've looked at a few examples of how mocks can be used to alleviate some of these pain points.

 Mocks can help us bypass code that we don't want to run in our tests without fundamentally changing the architecture of our applications.
-With some configuration, mocks allow us to test both the success and error paths of our service-dependent code, which enables more complete unit testing.
+With some configuration, mocks allow us to test both the success and error paths of our service-dependent code, enabling more complete unit testing, and a greater degree of confidence in the implemention of highly complex systems.

 ***